teahaz/teahaz-server/docs/api.md

 API documentation v0
 ====================
 This Documentation is a brief overview of how each method works, and how a client would interact with them.
-The documentation tries to be programing language independant but for the most part is written with python and javascript in mind.
+The documentation tries to be programing language indipendant but for the most part is written with python and javascript in mind.

 Table of contents